SeanColombo.com

 BAStats

 Just added another plugin (for those who are interested in installing/updating wordpress).
 It’s called BAStats and keeps track of the traffic on your WordPress blog.
-It had a bunch of problems originally, but most of them seem to be fixed.
+It had a bunch of problems originally, clinic but most of them seem to be fixed.
 The only bug that I found just required me to go to the options tab of the WP-admin page and “Update Options” (oddly, I have to check at least one of the “Track traffic to …” boxes).

 You can find it here: